-Shared Value is the new strategic approach for the sustainability of Snam which maximises the creation of shared value for both the company and for stakeholders by concentrating on specific areas of activity with the greatest potential.
+Shared Value is a strategic approach for corporate sustainability which maximises the creation of shared value for both the company and for stakeholders by concentrating on specific areas of activity with the greatest potential.

 Since 2011, Snam has been reviewing and updating its approach to sustainability, incorporating the theme of Shared Value – a concept formalised in December 2010 by Michael Porter and Mark Kramer, influential experts on corporate management and territorial competitiveness.